 Using the above example, your total withdrawal amount at 20x Rule is $53,400 for these accounts.
 However, for tax reasons you will start withdrawals at 7.2% from the smaller RRSP account to try chew it down first while withdrawing just 3.6% from your TFSA allowing some more growth there.

 This helps significantly reduce your RRSP account value by the time you start getting hit by bigger than necessary RRIF withdrawals.
 Your tax rate on a $30,000 RRSP/RRIF withdrawal will be at your lowest marginal rates (generally around 20% blended), while your TFSA withdrawals are neither reportable nor taxable.

 Another tactic is early retirement.
 Done correctly, you can really game the tax system this way.

-Our nation's tax system is designed to soak mid-to-higher income salaried people who spend lots and then go after these same folks again in retirement with the RRIF.
-Come back Wednesday evening for more on this.
+Keep in mind, our nation's tax system is designed to soak mid-to-higher income salaried people who spend lots and then go after these same folks again in retirement with the RRIF.